elberthcorniell/task-manager-js/README.md

-# Restaurant Js - Frontend
+# Task Manager Js - Frontend

-> An easy way to manage tabs for a restaurant using JavaScript
+> An easy way to manage tasks for groups.
+Built using JavaScript

 ![screenshot](./.github/capture.png)